Akrai: The Site

 Excavations have revealed a theatre which is relatively small but very well reconstructed.
 On the flat area above Intagliata are the foundation stones of the Aphrodision, the temple of Aphrodite, erected in the mid-6th century BC.
 At the western end of the site is the Bouleuterion, where the city council met.
 East of the hill are the Feral Temples, dedicated to the cult of the dead.

 Latomies

 The Latomies were used both as stone quarries and ancient prisons.
 There are two latomie in Akrai known as Intagliata and Intagliatella.
 They were probably excavated as early as the 5th century BC.
 From the 3rd c.
-BC they were used for elaborate tomb momuments, and in late antiquity as catacombs and dwellings for the poor.
+BC they were used for elaborate tomb monuments, and in late antiquity as catacombs and dwellings for the poor.

 Syracuse had many latomies of various sizes, and they were clearly used throughout its territory.
 Following the Athenian expedition to Sicily and the battle between Athens and Syracuse, the latomies were where the defeated Athenian soldiers were imprisoned.
 Cold in winter and hot in summer, being imprisoned in the latomie was equivalent to a death sentence: they were left to die of hunger and starvation, with no possibility of escape.